iisys-hof/map-matching-2/README.md

 Building needs multiple GB of disk space and needs several minutes even on fast systems.

-In the first step during configuration, CMake resolves all dependencies automatically, check the `external` folder if you are interested in the details.
+In the first step during configuration, CMake resolves all dependencies automatically, check the [external](external) folder if you are interested in the details.
 Because the dependencies are built during the first run of the configuration, this step needs some time.
 Later configuration calls are faster, even when the CMake Cache is reset.

-We provide many CMake parameters to tune the build during configuration, please review the `CMakeLists.txt` files of this project.
+We provide many CMake parameters to tune the build during configuration, please review the various `CMakeLists.txt` files in this project.

 In the second step, the software itself is built.
 Due to the complex template structure, this also needs quite some time and RAM.
 In case you are low in RAM, omit the `--parallel $(nproc)` argument or set it to `1` explicitly.